-A community partner is a nonprofit or government organization that forms a partnership with the Carolina Center for Public Service.
+A community partner is a nonprofit or publicly funded organization that forms a partnership with the Carolina Center for Public Service.
 The Center’s programs are committed to developing sustainable partnerships that work to address community-identified concerns.

-Most community partners are involved with the Service-Learning courses program.
+Most CCPS community partners are involved with the Service-Learning Courses program.
 Students enrolled in designated service-learning classes combine academic coursework with community service.
 The service experience is directly linked to the content of their course.
-As a part of the course, students commit to serving three to five hours a week for 10 weeks with a specific community partner.
+As a part of the course, students commit to serving three to five hours per week for 10 weeks with a specific community partner.

-Community partners with growing needs or specialized projects opt to participate in the Service-Learning Internship program.
-Students from UNC-Chapel Hill apply to participate and are matched with organizations that meet both their interests and learning goals.
-APPLES subsidizes half of the cost of spring and summer interns, who are hired by the internship site.
+Community partners with growing needs or specialized projects can participate in the Service-Learning Internship program, which takes place during the spring semester and during the summer.
+Students from UNC-Chapel Hill apply to participate, and APPLES student leaders review applications and interview top applicants.
+Community partners have the chance to interview top candidates, and then APPLES student leaders match the selected interns with the organizations that meet both their interests and learning goals.
+APPLES subsidizes half of the interns’ pay, and asks community partners to provide the other half.

 APPLES Community Partner Listserv

-For community partners currently working with APPLES or interested in learning more about our programs, subscribe to the community partners listserv.
-Messages are sent out about upcoming opportunities, deadlines and other news.
-To receive the listserv, contact Carolyn Byrne.
+For community partners currently working with APPLES or interested in learning more about our programs.
+Covers upcoming opportunities, deadlines for these opportunities such as serving as a internship placement site or a service-learning course partner, and other news.
+To subscribe to this listserv, contact Kate Palmer.

 The Public Service News is an email newsletter that contains information relevant to the University’s public service mission.
 We publish the newsletter every Monday during the fall and spring semesters, and every other Monday during summer school.